SikuliX/SikuliX-Docs/src/main/resources/docs/source/interaction.rst

 		text
 		text
 		text
-		text # 0, one or more lines execution output (stdout)
+		text # no, one or more lines execution output (stdout)
 		*****error***** # if the execution ended with an error error text # or the return code was not 0 error text
-		error text # 0, one or more lines error output (stderr)
+		error text # no, one or more lines error output (stderr)

 **NOTE** for usage variants of the command run() and for the Java usage see class :py:class:`App`